cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 The idea of test-automation, Constant Integration (CI) and Constant Deployment (CD) have been around for a number of years.
 They have been published widely, e.g. "[Continuous Delivery](https://www.amazon.com/-/de/dp/0321601912)" by Humble and Farley.
 In the "[DevOps Handbook](https://www.amazon.com/-/de/dp/1942788002)" by Kim et.al.
 Section III even focuses on the benefits for organisations to undertake this transformation.

-But very few organisations carry this through to the logical end: after a developer has written a piece of code, nobody (especially not the developer) should not have any manual interaction with it.
-Unless the code is deemed unfit for production.
-In that the pipeline informs the developer proactively that deploying the code failed.
-No regular polling of websites for any updates.
+But very few organisations carry this through to the logical end: after a developer has written a piece of code, nobody (especially not the developer) should need to have any manual interaction with it.

+Unless the code is deemed unfit for production and needs further work.
+In which case the pipeline informs the developer proactively that deploying the code failed.
+There must be no constant polling of websites for any updates.
 No news is good news.

-The most likely problem is facing the fear: do we trust the code to run it in production?
+I believe that facing the fear is the hardest problem: do we trust the code to run it in production?
 Too often this is not resolved with more tests, but rather deployments are post-poned to regular intervals.
 This will only increase the pain when the massive change is deployed eventually.